cold-storage/glo.sh/2017/1114-apex-simple-xpath.md

 Salesforce doesn't have great XML handling.
 It would be nice if there were full XPath support.

-However, if you have a simple XML structure that's more JSONish like the XML below, the code below should work.
+However, if you have a simple XML structure that's more JSON-ish like the XML below, the code below should work.

 ```java